adamdjbrett/designden-rev2/README.md

-# Design Den - designden.space
+# Parish STEM Design Den - designden.space
 ## URGENT Needs
 1.  get this working with SQL database. the datbase should be encrypted and using 256 BIT AES
 2. get this working with transactional email via mailgun